 When a CLS_ACPT event occurs, the mesh STA shall perform a sndCLS action using the reason code MESH-CLOSE-RCVD, and set the holdingTimer.
 The finite state machine shall transition to HOLDING state.

+When an OPN_RJCT event occurs, the mesh STA shall perform a sndCLS action using the reason code as specified by the OPN_RJCT event, and set the holdingTimer.
+The finite state machine shall transition to HOLDING state.

+When a CNF_RJCT event occurs, the mesh STA shall perform a sndCLS action using the reason code as specified by the CNF_RJCT event, and set the holdingTimer.
+The finite state machine shall transition to HOLDING state.

 When an OPN_ACPT event occurs, the mesh STA shall respond by performing a sndCNF action.
 The finite state machine shall stay in the ESTAB state.